-In Haywood County, 17.6% of the population are persons with a disability.
+In Haywood County, 10,799 people, or 17.6% of the population are persons with a disability.
 The figure below shows the distribution of this population, with a majority residing in the southern half of the state, particularly near the larger central towns such as Waynesville, Maggie Valley, Clyde, and Canton, but also near the borders with Transylvania and Jackson Counties.